boernsen-development/TrainAnnouncements/README.md

 * We are back on track.

 ### Destination full
 * We are sorry to announce that this train may be delayed as our destination is full.
-We apologise for this late running, and the inconvenience caused.
 * The destination is full.
 * We cannot leave as the destination is full.